On arithmetic Dijkgraaf-Witten theory

-The contents of this paper are organized as follows.
+where $< \cdot , \cdot > : {\cal H}_S \times {\cal H}_{S_2^*} \rightarrow {\cal H}_{S_1}$ is the gluing pairing of arithmetic quantum spaces (cf. (5.2.3)).
+We may regard (0.16) as an arithmetic analog of the gluing formula in the axiom (0.5) in $(2+1)$-dimensional TQFT.\\ The contents of this paper are organized as follows.
 In Section 1, we collect some basic facts on torsors and group cochains, which will be used in the subsequent sections.
 In Section 2, we construct arithmetic prequantization bundles, arithmetic Chern-Simons $1$-cocycles and the arithmetic Chern-Simons functionals.
 These constructions correspond to the classical theory of topological Dijkgraaf-Witten TQFT.
 In Section 3, we construct arithmetic quantum spaces and the arithmetic Dijkgraaf-Witten partition functions.
 These constructions correspond to the quantum theory of topological Dijkgraaf-Witten TQFT.
 In Section 4, we show some basic and functorial properties of arithmetic prequantization bundles, arithmetic Chern-Simons $1$-cocycles, arithmetic Chern-Simons invariants and arithmetic Dijkgraaf-Witten invariants.
-In Section 5, we show decomposition formulas for arithmetic Chern-Simons invariants and gluing formulas for arithmetic Dijkgraaf-Witten partition functions. \\ \\ {\em Notation.} For a $G$-equivariant fiber bundle $\varpi : E \rightarrow B$ for a group $G$, we denote by $\Gamma(E,B)$ (resp. $\Gamma_G(E,B)$) the set of sections (resp. the set of $G$-equivariant sections) of $\varpi$.
-In this paper, we deal with the case where the base space $B$ is a finite (discrete) set. \\ \\ {\em Acknowledgment.} We would like to thank Kiyonori Gomi, Tomoki Mihara, Yuji Terashima and Masahito Yamazaki for useful communications.
+In Section 5, we show decomposition formulas for arithmetic Chern-Simons invariants and gluing formulas for arithmetic Dijkgraaf-Witten partition functions. \\ \\ {\em Notation.} For a $G$-equivariant fiber bundle $\varpi : E \rightarrow B$ for a group $G$, we denote by $\Gamma(B, E)$ (resp. $\Gamma_G(B,E)$) the set of sections (resp. the set of $G$-equivariant sections) of $\varpi$.
+In this paper, we deal with the case where the base space $B$ is a finite (discrete) set. \\ \\ {\em Acknowledgment.} We would like to thank Kiyonori Gomi, Tomoki Mihara, Yuji Terashima, Masahito Yamazaki and Michihisa Wakui for useful communications.
 We are grateful to Gomi for answering our questions patiently.
+We would like to thank the referee for careful reading of the paper and useful comments.
 The first author is supported by Grant-in-Aid for JSPS Fellow (DC1) Grant Number 20J21684.
 The second author was supported by Grant-in-Aid for JSPS Fellow (DC1) Grant Number 17J02472.
 The third author is supported by Grant-in-Aid for Scientific Research (KAKENHI) (B) Grant Number JP17H02837. \\

 In this section, we collect some baisc facts on torsors for an additive group and group cochains, which will be used in the subsequent sections.\\ \\ {\bf 1.1.
 Torsors for an additive group.} Let $A$ be an additive group, where the identity element of $A$ is denoted by $0$.
 An {\em $A$-torsor} is defined by a non-empty set $T$ equipped with action of $A$ from the right